King says government must set incentives for banks to lend

 "The causes of that squeeze on living standards are real causes," he said, citing changes in real prices of energy and food as well as the consequences of higher value-added tax and the fall in the pound necessary to rebalance the economy.

-King voiced strong doubts that European leaders would quickly fix the root causes of the euro zone debt crisis, which was one of the main reasons for the BoE to ease policy again.
+King voiced strong doubts that European leaders would quickly fix the root causes of the euro zone debt crisis, which was one of the main reasons for the Bank to ease policy again.

 He said measures the region's leaders aim to introduce over coming days to tackle the crisis would only buy time.